paguejoy/GAME_API/README.md

 ## Step 14: Create auth.js file from the root directory.
 Import jsonwebtoken package and create functions for each jsonwebtoken's method.
 Export each function using module.exports
 [JSONWEBTOKEN](https://www.npmjs.com/package/jsonwebtoken "JSONWEBTOKEN Methods")
-Read documentation on each method and corresponsing parameters.
+Read documentation on each method and their corresponding parameters.
 ```

 const { sign, verify, decode } = require('jsonwebtoken')